 The starting point

-Open tests/end-to-end/rate-book.spec.ts and tests/end-to-end/search.spec.ts.
+Open tests/smoke.spec.ts and (assuming you’ve completed the rate-book hardening lab) tests/rate-book.spec.ts.
 Both files pass today.
 Neither file has any of the four things the lesson covered.

 Specifically: